 The company's operating income is derived from service fees charged to related companies.
-The company's operating loss for the year amounted to €97,702.
+The operating loss for the year amounted to € 122,727.
 The group generated operating income from rental activity and royalty fees charged to other related parties and from retail income.

-During the period, the company received interest income from related party loans of €269,735 and incurred bond interests cost of €250,000.
-The group did not generate any interest income but incurred bond interest and bank loan interest amounting to €319,828.
+During the period, the company received interest income from related party loans of \notin 270,152 and incurred bond interests cost of \notin 250,000.
+The group did not generate any interest income but incurred bond interest, bank loan interest and lease interest amounting to \notin 315,450.

-During the period under review, the company registered a net profit before taxation of €30,365 while the Group registered a profit before taxation of €541,016
+During the period under review, the company registered a net loss before taxation of \in 50,198 while the group registered a profit before taxation of \in 453,124.

-Total equity as at period end of the Company amounted to €660,780 while that of the Group was of €8,794,786.
+Total equity as at period end of the company amounted to € 628,151 while that of the group was of € 9,242,115.